jdpedersen1/fzfm/README.md

 ### Does (needs work)
 - image preview
-- copy files/dirs (works but if a file or dir already exists with the same name in the dir you are copying to, it will overwrite it)
+- copy files/dirs (WARNING: works but if a file or dir already exists with the same name in the dir you are copying to, it will overwrite it)

 ### Does not...yet (TODO)
 - extract/compress